-OVERCOMING GAPS IN INSTITUTIONAL STRUCTURE AND ENHANCING COORDINATION that a gap exists, a strategy of the Consolidated Plan is to take action to close that gap.
+OVERCOMING GAPS IN INSTITUTIONAL STRUCTURE AND ENHANCING COORDINATION

+The Consortium recognizes that gaps could exist in the institutional structure of any entity that performs a service or facilitates construction of a project.
+To the extent that a gap exists, a strategy of the Consolidated Plan is to take action to close that gap.
 Example of gap closure is the effort of the Housing and Support Services Collaborative to link potential partners to successfully and fully implement a program project as well as new partnerships formed with agencies supporting the Probation Action Committee Team (P.A.C.T.).